johnnycox07/hexlet-git/INFO.md

-git is awesome!
+git is awesome
-add new content
+No code No pain